Jonathan2251/lbt/_sources/riscv.rst.txt

   RISCV ISA Description

-The linux sysroot as :numref:`riscv-f3` above.
-You can compare it with the following installed dirctory.
+The Linux sysroot is shown in :numref:`riscv-f3` above.
+You can compare it with the following installed directory.

 .. code-block:: console